emmajanedrews/base-template/_posts/2018-02-20-an-exciting-development-in-our-real-estate-market.md

 {% include youtube.html %}

 I have some fantastic news to share with you about our real estate market today.
-Compared to the same time last year, the number of single-family home transactions are up by 24%.
+Compared to the same time last year, the number of single-family home transactions is up by 24%.

 {% include pullquote.html %}